edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/nodejs_connector.md

     {{ PRODUCT }} Performance (CDN-as-code)
 ```

-Choose `{{ PRODUCT }} Sites (Web-app hosting)` from the list of options to prepare the project for Nodejs Connector.
+Choose `{{ PRODUCT }} Sites (Web-app hosting)` from the list of options to prepare the project for Node.js Connector.

 Next, you will be prompted to enter more information specific to your project and framework:

   - `What is the build directory for server files of your app?
 (Leave blank if not applicable)` - This is the output directory where all of your framework's build files are located.
 A common build directory is `dist`, but this may vary depending on your framework.
   - `What is the path of the entry file (relative to build directory) of your app?
 (Leave blank if not applicable)` - This is the entry file of your app.
 A common entry file is `index.js`, but this may vary depending on your framework.
-  - `What is static files directory of your app?
+  - `What is the static files directory of your app?
 (Leave blank if not applicable)` - This is the directory where all of your static files are located.
 A common static files directory is `public`, but this may vary depending on your framework.
   - `What is the environment variable name for port (if available) your app server listens to?` - This is the name of the environment variable for setting the port the project will run on.
 Note: many frameworks use `PORT` as the default environment variable name for port. {{ PRODUCT }} will pass the port value to your app via the environment variable specified here.
   - `Please specify build command (if available)` - This is the build command of your app.
 The build command will be used when you run the `{{ CLI_CMD(build) }}` command.
   - `Please specify dev command (if available)` - This is the command to run the local development server of your app.
 The dev command will be used when you run the `{{ CLI_CMD(dev) }}` command.